vuejs/vuepress/docs/default-theme-config/README.md

 ### Existing issues <Badge text="< 0.12.0" type='error'/>

-In order to override the default variables mentioned above, `override.styl` will be imported at the end of the `config.styl` in default theme, and this file will be used by multiple files, so once you wrote styles here, your style would be duplicated by multiple times.
+In order to override the default variables mentioned above, `override.styl` or `palette.styl` will be imported at the end of the `config.styl` in the default theme, and this file will be used by multiple files, so when you write styles in this file, your styles will be duplicated multiple times.
 See [#637](https://github.com/vuejs/vuepress/issues/637).

 ### Migrate your styles to `style.styl` <Badge text="0.12.0+"/>